Pho3b/gitlab-ff-wrapper/README.md

 # Feature Flags Client

-The purpose of this project is to expose an interface to use the Gitlab Feature-Flags feature across the one Gitlab specific group of repositories.
+The purpose of this project is to expose an interface to use the Gitlab Feature-Flags feature across one Gitlab specific group of repositories.
 [Feature-Flags](https://docs.gitlab.com/ee/operations/feature_flags.html) is a Gitlab integrated system that gives the possibility to dynamically Toggle features in live environments.